Category

 Tornadoes are some of the deadliest disasters a business and its people can face.
 Learn how to protect your operations and employees today.

-The sad truth is that tornadoes are some of the most common destructive events in the United States (and much of the rest of the world).
 Tornadoes bring indiscriminate, unpredictable destruction.
-They can cause millions of dollars of damage, claim lives, and disrupt entire regions with their force.
+They can cause millions of dollars of damage, claim lives, and disrupt entire regions.
 NOAA’s Storm Events Database provides searchable tables that list the impacts of individual tornadoes.
-If you were to browse the entries, you’d see that both businesses and private individuals alike are susceptible to losing property and life in such a severe weather event.
-In 2022, damage to property by tornadoes amounted to almost half a billion dollars.
+In 2023, damage to property by tornadoes amounted to almost three-quarters of a billion dollars.

 Tornado Preparedness

-To avoid harm from tornadoes, you have to synthesize a wide range of disciplines and strategies to make your workplace more resistant to damage, your people more aware of safe spaces, and your recovery efforts faster so your company can return to business as usual.
-A deep dive into the various aspects of tornado plans is beyond the scope of this post, but here’s a quick overview of what it takes to prepare your business for tornadoes—apart from running drills, of course:
+A deep dive into the various aspects of tornado plans is beyond the scope of this post, but here’s a quick overview of what it takes to prepare your business for tornadoes:

 Structure hardening